ubirch/ubirch-event-log/event-log-verification-service/AccessToken.md

-    'purpose' is a description of the main usage for this token, like a concert or artist show 'target_identities': it is the entities for which the subject can perform the action on the target audience system 'role' is the role that was assigned to this token
+    'purpose' is a description of the main usage for this token, like a concert or artist show 'target_identities': it is the entities for which the subject can perform the action on the target audience system 'role' is the role that was assigned to this token 'scope' is the action allowed for this token.
 ```